Universal spectrum and scaling laws for halo mass function, structure, and dark matter mass constraints: More details on the mass cascade

-Now we can introduce a numerical constant,
+Now, we can introduce a numerical constant,

-which is the mass fraction of halo sub-system $M_{h} \left(a\right)$ and not dependent on the mass resolution $m_{p} $ and scale factor \textit{a}.
+which is the mass fraction of halo sub-system $M_{h} \left(a\right)$ and is not dependent on the mass resolution $m_{p} $ and the scale factor \textit{a}.
 We estimate $c_{0} \approx 0.29$ with $\tau _{0} =1$, i.e. $M_{h} \approx 0.58Nm_{p} $ when \textit{a}=1.
-This information is used to study the density distributions for particles in halos and out-of-halos, respectively \citep{Xu:2022-Two-thirds-law-for-pairwise-ve}.
+This information is used to study the density distributions for particles in haloes and out-of-haloes, respectively \citep{Xu:2022-Two-thirds-law-for-pairwise-ve}.